 After choosing, click “Create Pixel”.

-To install the Pixel code on your website, you’ll need to copy the Pixel code and paste it into the header of your website’s HTML code.
+To create and install TikTok Pixel on your website, you’ll need to copy the Pixel code and paste it into the header of your website’s HTML code.
 If you have an app, you can use a software development kit (SDK) to install the Pixel.
+There are two methods you can use when setting up TikTok pixel:

 Note: You can always return and select another method to set up more events under this pixel ID.

 This is the most straightforward way to install TikTok Pixel.
-If you chose to create Pixel manually in the previous step, you will get an HTML code.
+If you choose to create Pixel manually in the previous step, you will get an HTML code.

 <!---Example___>